Bill Bayno: Post-UNLV career

 After leaving UNLV, Bayno coached the Phoenix Eclipse of the American Basketball Association, the Talk 'N Text Phone Pals of the Philippine Basketball Association, and the Yakima Sun Kings of the Continental Basketball Association, leading the Sun Kings to the CBA championship in 2003.

 During his one-year stint in the Philippines, Bayno was fined a league-record $6,000 for his public allegations of game-fixing against the four teams that finished at the top of the PBA standings.
 All four teams shared common ownership.

 In 2005, former Portland Trail Blazers coach Maurice Cheeks was fired by the team, and Tim Grgurich, who was then the Trail Blazers' assistant coach for player development, quit the team in protest.
 Interim Blazers head coach Kevin Pritchard, whom Bayno had coached and mentored while at Kansas, hired Bayno for the position—the second time in Bayno's career that he had served as Grgurich's replacement.

 Before the 2008–09 college basketball season, Bayno accepted the head coaching position at Loyola Marymount University in Los Angeles, California.
 In January 2009, the Loyola Marymount University athletic department announced that Bayno had resigned from the program due to health issues, and would be replaced by interim coach Max Good.
 In February 2009, Bayno rejoined the Trail Blazers as an assistant coach under Nate McMillan.

 On September 15, 2011, Bayno joined the Minnesota Timberwolves coaching staff under head coach Rick Adelman.

-On July, 2013, Bayno joined the Toronto Raptors coaching staff under head coach Dwane Casey.
+In July 2013, Bayno joined the Toronto Raptors coaching staff under head coach Dwane Casey.

-In June 2016, Bayno was hired by the Indiana Pacers to serve under head coach Nate McMillan.
+On June 27, 2016, Bayno was hired by the Indiana Pacers as an assistant coach.
 He resigned in February 2021 due to health issues.
+On June 15, 2021, Bayno was hired by the Detroit Pistons as an assistant coach.

+In December 2023, Bayno was hired by Rwandan club APR as an assistant coach under Maz Trakh.